net-daemon/docs/docs/v3/advanced/async_features.md

 title: Async features of NetDaemon
 ---

-NetDaemon API:s is built to have a synchronous behavior for users but the underlying implementation is asynchronous.
+The NetDaemon API is built to have synchronous behavior for users, but the underlying implementation is asynchronous.
 This makes the API easer to use in most situations.
-Sometimes you do need to call async functions, like database calls for example.
-NetDaemon provides features to do this easy.
+Sometimes you do need to call async functions, like when working with a database.
+NetDaemon provides features to do this easily.

 ## Async lifetime

-Apps that implements this interface gets a callback to allow apps to make async starting point after the app is instanced.
-If apps implements the
+Apps that implement the `IAsyncInitializable` interface get a callback to execute asynchronous code after the app is instantiated:

 ```csharp
 [NetDaemonApp]